Vishnukumar1234/Used-Vehicle-Worth-Prediction-through-Random-Forest/README.md

 ## Model Training

-For this project, I have implemented the Random Forest Classifier algorithm.
+For this project, I have implemented the **Random Forest Classifier** algorithm.
 Random forests are a popular ensemble learning method that combines multiple decision trees to make predictions.
 The algorithm is known for its robustness, ability to handle large datasets and resistance to overfitting.

-To find the best hyperparameters for our model, I used GridSearch CV, a technique that systematically searches for the optimal combination of hyperparameters.
+To find the best hyperparameters for our model, I used **GridSearch CV**, a technique that systematically searches for the optimal combination of hyperparameters.
 This process maximizes the model's performance and helps achieve the best accuracy.

 ## Evaluation